goodajay/csv_export/README.md

 	c. read the content of the downloaded file and then create the required orders.csv under the same path var/downloads/orders.csv

+	#Add ons
+	The command has input parameter to whether include the latitude and longitude in csv or not To include the latitude and longitude, the command is php bin\console app:export-orders-csv true

+	The lang and lat values will only be added if the value is true, other than that it will skip the latitude and longitude values

 #Extra features
 Google geocode api is being used to fetch the latitude and longitude of the address